Unity-Technologies/com.unity.multiplayer.docs/versioned_docs/version-1.0.0/advanced-topics/inscene_parenting_player.md

 :::note
-Remove any parenting code you might have had from your player prefab before using the above script.
+Remove any parenting code you might have had from your player Prefab before using the above script.
 :::